 A PFO (Patent Foramen Ovale) is a connection between the left and right collecting chambers of the heart – It is a ‘flap’ and not a ‘hole’.
 It’s a remnant of foetal circulation (when its purpose is to provide a bypass for the lungs as they are not used in the womb).

-It is a remnant of the fetal circulation when it’s purpose is to provide a bypass for the lungs as they are not used in the womb.
-About 25% of the general population have a PFO.
-Closure of a PFO is indicated in limited situations and can be carried out using catheters and small umbrella like devices.
-There is a 95% chance of successful closure.
+About 25% of the general population have a PFO and it is a normal finding in most people with no implications.
+Closure of a PFO is only recommended in limited situations and can be carried out using catheters and small umbrella-like devices with a 95% chance of successful closure.

 Do I need PFO closure?

 The UK government’s NICE guidelines publish recommendations for who should have their PFO closed.